 I work with people in relationships between adults, which includes couples and polyamorous relationships.
 I believe all of our relationships exist to help us become more conscious of our wholeness, and in turn our increased integrity helps us deepen in intimacy in our relationships.
 That does not mean every relationship “lasts,” but ideally each brings us to greater consciousness.

-My work in relationship counseling is to support each person participating in the relationship to expand their capacity for self-responsibility, friendship, and intimacy.
+My work in relationship counseling is to support each person participating in the relationship to expand their capacity for self-responsibility, friendship, compassion, and intimacy.
 We experience something profound when we are allowed to truly be ourselves in a relationship, and allow our partners the same freedom.
 Our partnerships become more solid, able to build on each others’ strengths and adapt for each others’ limitations; our goals come from authenticity; and we have the skills to adapt to changes together.

-I have taken Gottman Level 1 training and employ their structured exercises and assessment approach to facilitate the work.
+I have taken Gottman Level 1 training and utilize elements of their structured exercises and assessment approach to facilitate the work.